opencadc/storage-inventory/minoc/PutTransaction.md

 state, commit, and abort: as above

 This pattern defines one feature: PUT can append by uploading more content in the same transaction.
-The client can make use of the
-Content-Length to decide if it needs to send more bytes.
-Te client can only feasibly use the Content-MD5 to decide if it should commit or abort.
+The client can make use of the Content-Length to decide if it needs to send more bytes.
+The client can only feasibly use the Content-MD5 to decide if it should commit or abort.

-TBD: In the context of large files (~5GiB) the Content-Length header in the initial request is required so the implementation can decide (i) if resume will be supported, and (ii) how to store the data. implementation limitations give something like:
+In the context of large files (~5GiB) the Content-Length header in the initial request is required so the implementation can decide (i) if resume will be supported, and (ii) how to store the data.
-* Content-Length not provided: txn, resume, default behaviour: fail if exceed implementation limit
+* Content-Length not provided: txn, resume?, default behaviour: fail if exceed implementation limit
-* Content-Length not provided, X-Content-Stream=true: txn, (resume), implementation prepares to accept large amount of content, client probably cannot resume
+* Content-Length not provided, X-Large-Stream=true: txn, resume, implementation prepares to accept large amount of content, (client probably cannot resume)
-* Content-Length provided, {length} <= X: txn, no resume
+* Content-Length provided: txn, resume?

-* Content-Length provided, {length} > X: txn, resume If resume is not supported, the PUT with X-Put-Txn and {body} would fail with a 400 (405?).
+A StorageAdapter implementation must support put with transaction.
+The implementation will decide if resume is supported or not.
+If resume is not supported, the PUT with X-Put-Txn and {body} would fail with a 400 (405?).

-Q. Is it necessary to tell the client that resume is not supported before hand?
-It means defining a second custom header and doesn't really add anything.
+## Implementation Expectations

+The StorageAdapter invocation will have to change to support passing additional info from minoc into the adapter implementation (txnid, large-stream hint, commit, abort)... probably by changing the interface. **TBD**

+OpaqueFileSystemStorageAdapter already has a transaction/commit model and can support txn and resume for any file with no enforced limit.

+SwiftStorageAdapter can support txn but not resume for files stored as single data objects.
+The transaction will probably be done via some attribute on the object that causes the iterator to skip; commit would mean removing the attr. **TBD**

+SwiftStorageAdapter can support txn and resume for files stored as segmented large objects.
+The adapter has to create a new chunk periodically (5GiB limit per chunk) and each resume has to create a new chunk as well.
+Uploads with many stop/resume(s) and thus many small chunks will be stored very inefficiently and at some point this pattern should be rejected -- maybe the adapter should abort txn if it ends up creating chunks smaller than some limit (1GiB?), except the last chunk.
+There is a limit on number of chunks (default: 1000), container listing may be used to access chunks, and will be used to validate chunks.

+**Future proofing**: there are several potential enhancements that could be added in the future that will guide implementation choices, especially in the SwiftStorageAdapter and how CEPH object store is used.

+## Deployment Considerations

+In order to support resume, a minoc instance must have the MessageDigest instance that digested there bytes from the beggining of the PUT and continue to digest bytes with that instance.
+The two possible ways to implement this are (i) keep the instance in memory and require request affinity based on the txnid (X-Put-Txn header) or (ii) use a MessageDigest implementation that can be serialised so it can be stored at the end of a request and re-instantiated when a new request with that txnid begins. **TBD**

 ## A Tale of Two Conflicting Use Cases